Zernach/teamfront/rapid-photo-upload/docs/instructions.md

 4.1 Code Quality Standards (Mandatory)
 Architecture: Clean separation of concerns across Domain, Application, and Infrastructure layers.
 Backend: Must demonstrate robust handling of concurrency, including mechanisms for retries and efficient streaming of large file uploads.
-Frontend: Both React/Next.js and React Native/Flutter apps must use a clean, component-based architecture and adhere strictly to TypeScript standards.
+Frontend: Both React/Next.js and React Native apps must use a clean, component-based architecture and adhere strictly to TypeScript standards.
 Readability: Consistent naming conventions, modularity, and comprehensive documentation are required.
 4.2 Testing (Mandatory)
 Integration Tests: MUST implement integration tests that validate the complete upload process, from the client (simulated mobile/web) through the backend services and ending with successful persistent storage in the cloud object store.